 Indonesian Borneo – The road less travelled on

 The Indonesian territory on the island of Borneo is called Kalimantan.
 This means “burning weather island” which is a direct reference to the island’s high temperatures throughout the year.
 Trekking and hiking through the un-spoilt rainforests in this part of Borneo is an experience you don’t want to miss out on.
 However, this part of Borneo is a relatively unknown destination to most travellers.
-Thus, if you are one with nature and are eager to explore off the beaten path, then get in touch with a travel agent right now!
+Thus, if you are one with nature and are eager to explore off the beaten path, then get in touch with UK travel agents right now!

 5 of the best places to visit in Kalimantan